-Voc.
-No. Voc.
-No. Interrupted Attempt: Yes No Yes No When the person is interrupted (by an outside circumstance) from starting the potentially self-injurious act (if not for that, actual attempt would have occurred).
+Interrupted Attempt: Yes No Yes No When the person is interrupted (by an outside circumstance) from starting the potentially self-injurious act (if not for that, actual attempt would have occurred).
 Overdose: Person has pills in hand but is stopped from ingesting.
 Once they ingest any pills, this becomes an attempt rather than an interrupted attempt.
 Shooting: Person has gun pointed toward self, gun is taken away by someone else, or is somehow prevented from pulling trigger.
 Once they pull the trigger, even if the gun fails to fire, it is an attempt.
 Jumping: Person is poised to jump, is grabbed and taken down from ledge.
 Hanging: Person has noose around neck but has not yet started to hang - is stopped from doing so.
 Has there been a time when you started to do something to end your life but someone or something stopped you before you actually did anything?
 If yes, describe: Total # of interrupted Total # of interrupted Aborted or Self-Interrupted Attempt: Yes No Yes No When person begins to take steps toward making a suicide attempt, but stops themselves before they actually have engaged in any self-destructive behavior.
 Examples are similar to interrupted attempts, except that the individual stops him/herself, instead of being stopped by something else.
-Total # of Total # of Has there been a time when you started to do something to try to end your life but you stopped yourself before you actually did anything? aborted or aborted or If yes, describe: self- self- interrupted interrupted
+Has there been a time when you started to do something to try to end your life but you stopped yourself before you actually did anything?
+If yes, describe: Total # of aborted or self- interrupted Total # of aborted or self- interrupted